HITECHCRIME/HC_SG346_Crossfang/README.md

 [bridge out]
-find me among wolves when sheep are asleep preaching to choir what i truly believe fill all my thoughts with fallacies, dream to turn it around and finally feel
+find me among wolves when sheep are asleep preaching to choir, in dusk i truly believe fill all my thoughts with fallacies, dream to turn it around and finally feel